pgailinas/videoqa-representation-comparison/docs/index.md

 * **Baseline VideoQA** — Original videos are processed directly by Qwen2-VL-7B to establish baseline performance.
 * **Representation Learning** — Unlabeled videos are used to train self-supervised autoencoder models and to generate pretrained CLIP video embeddings.
-* **Evaluation** — The benchmark questions and answer choices are encoded as CLIP text embeddings and combined with the video representations to evaluate downstream multiple-choice VideoQA performance.
+* **Evaluation** — The benchmark questions and answer choices are encoded once as a reusable shared CLIP text embedding dataset and combined with the video representations to evaluate downstream multiple-choice VideoQA performance.

 Development-subset experiments are used during parameter optimization to reduce computational cost.
 Final experimental results are generated using the complete NExT-QA dataset using the selected experimental configuration.